john-lawson1/finalCapstone/README.md

 ## Credits
-I would like to thank HyperionDev for their support through their helpful review of my submission of this progam as part of the Software Engineering Fundamentals course.
+I would like to thank HyperionDev for their support through their helpful review of my submission of this program as part of the Software Engineering Fundamentals course.